seagle0128/doom-modeline/README.md

 ;; If non-nil, only display one number for checker information if applicable.
 (setq doom-modeline-checker-simple-format t)

+;; The maximum displayed length of the branch name of version control.
+(setq doom-modeline-vcs-max-length 12)

 ;; Whether display perspective name or not.
 Non-nil to display in mode-line.
 (setq doom-modeline-persp-name t)